Literature review

 Disciplinarities

-(© Alex Jensenius 2012.
+(© Alex Jensenius 2022.
 This work is openly licensed via CC BY 4.0)

-Jensenius (2012) defined these categories as follows:
+Jensenius (2022, p. xvii) further defined the categories in Figure 2.1 as follows:

-Intradisciplinary: working within a single discipline.
+Intradisciplinary: Working within a single discipline.

-Crossdisciplinary: viewing one discipline from the perspective of another.
+Viewing one discipline from the perspective of another.

-Interdisciplinary: integrating knowledge and methods from different disciplines, using a real synthesis of approaches.
+Interdisciplinary: Integrating knowledge and methods from different disciplines, using a real synthesis of approaches.

-Transdisciplinary: creating a unity of intellectual frameworks beyond the disciplinary perspectives.
+Transdisciplinary: Creating a unity of intellectual frameworks beyond the disciplinary perspectives.

 According to Mandi Dimitriadis from Maker's Empire, "STEM is an interdisciplinary, or ideally a transdisciplinary approach.
 It’s about structuring learning opportunities where students draw on their knowledge, skills and ways of working from multiple disciplines and apply them in integrated, authentic and meaningful contexts to solve problems, meet real-world challenges and develop deep connections to the world around them" (https://www.makersempire.com/interdisciplinary-power-stem/).
+The SILO Project is about finding these authentic connections.

 The spiral curriculum

-Bruner (1960) argued that concepts need to be revisited at increasingly higher levels of complexity which is why this approach is known as the ‘spiral curriculum’.
+Bruner (1960) proposed that concepts be revisited at increasingly higher levels of complexity which is why this approach is known as the ‘spiral curriculum’.
 This approach has become widely influential based on his hypothesis that any subject “can be taught effectively in some intellectually honest form to any child at any stage of development” (p.
 33).
 Within the very same paragraph Bruner stated that, “No evidence exists to contradict it; considerable evidence is being amassed which supports it” (p.
 33).
 Over 60 years later this is still largely the case.
 Webb et al., (2017), have summarised the enduring benefits of Bruner’s spiral curriculum as follows:

 1. reinforcement of key concepts and techniques each time the subject matter is revisited;